The Sound of Magic: Critical response

 The review aggregator website Rotten Tomatoes reported a 100% approval rating, based on 5 reviews with an average rating of 7.10/10.

-Jonathon Wilson of Ready Steady Cut graded the TV series with 3 stars out of 5 and praised technical aspect writing, "[the series has] lovely visuals, solid performances, impressive song-and-dance numbers, and oodles of charm".
-Summarising his review Wilson said that the series "has all the right elements, or at least most of them, but there’s just a little spark of magic missing that prevents the illusion from really lingering in the memory."
 Kayti Burt of Paste rated the series 7.3 out of 10 and felt that "lack of narrative clarity keeps The Sound of Magic from becoming something special".
-Burt appreciated the direction of Kim Seong-yoon and wrote, the "dazzling visuals and the cast’s earnest performances (and solid vocals), make for an enjoyable, brief trip around this merry-go-round ride of a story."
+Burt appreciated the direction of Kim Seong-yoon and wrote, the "dazzling visuals and the cast's earnest performances (and solid vocals), make for an enjoyable, brief trip around this merry-go-round ride of a story."

-Kate Sánchez writing for BWT rated the series with 9/10 and described it as "fantastically emotive in every way."
-Sánchez further wrote, "The whimsy and beauty serve as a counterbalance to the rich narrative of one young girl trying to move past her circumstance."

 John Serba reviewing for Decider wrote, "The overlong episodes could be nipped and tucked here and there, but The Sound of Magic offers a fine balance of smart and silly."
-Serba opined, "Fans of K-stuff will probably love it."
-Pierce Conran of the South China Morning Post gave 3 stars out of 5 and criticised the narrative for "surprising lack of characters, locations and even extras."
+Serba opinion, "Fans of K-stuff will probably love it."
+Pierce Conran of the South China Morning Post gave 3 stars out of 5 and criticized the narrative for "surprising lack of characters, locations and even extras."
 Concluding his review, Conran wrote, "In the end this is a half-baked fable that could have been so much more.
-It’s the sound of magic without the feeling of it."
+It's the sound of magic without the feeling of it."